ArchAstroArchAgents

 Prompt · paste into Claude Code

-Impersonate our Acme Onboarding agent using the archagents plugin.
+Use our Acme Deployment agent through the archagents plugin.
 Pull its tools and search corpus, then use them to debug why webhook signature validation keeps failing on Acme's staging env.

 A support case that used to be “send us a HAR file and wait three days” becomes: the customer’s engineer asks Claude in their IDE, Claude runs your agent’s tool, the answer lands in their editor.